Childhood and student years (1941–1961)

 Born in Adelaide, South Australia in 1941, Susan Dorothea White grew up in the outback mining city, Broken Hill.
 She was encouraged to develop artistic skills by parents and relatives with a keen interest in the visual arts.
-Susan's grandfather, a competent water-colourist, collected her paintings [Puppy (for Grandpa) c1951] and kept her supplied with modelling clay.
-When the family was on annual holidays in Adelaide, her aunty took Susan to the Art Gallery of South Australia.
-When Susan’s father gave her a set of woodcarving tools for her tenth birthday she carved Horse's Head (for Grandpa) 1951.
+Susan's grandfather, a competent water-colourist, collected her paintings and kept her supplied with modelling clay.
+During holidays in Adelaide, her aunty took Susan to the Art Gallery of South Australia.
+When her father gave her a set of woodcarving tools for her tenth birthday she carved Horse's head, for Grandpa.

-Susan commenced boarding school in Adelaide in 1954, aged 12.
-She took art and music as extracurricular subjects, and became a piano accompanist at the school.
-Her art teacher was Margaret Walloscheck, who had been a highly regarded teacher at the South Australian School of Arts (she taught Ivor Hele when he was a “lad in short pants”).
+Susan commenced boarding school in Adelaide in 1954.
+She took art and music as extracurricular subjects, later becoming a piano accompanist at the school.
+Her art teacher Margaret Walloscheck was highly regarded – she had taught Ivor Hele when he was a “lad in short pants” at the South Australian School of Arts.
 At age 15 Susan decided on a career in art over music.
-During school vacations she returned home where she painted the outback landscape she had grown to love.
-Her parents would drive her to the desert with her art equipment and a flagon of ice, leaving her there for the day to paint and draw.
-At age 16, Susan’s painting [Creek Bed 1958] was commended by judge Dr Ursula Hoff in the adult section of the 1958 Broken Hill Art Exhibition and she received her first landscape commission [The Creek Gum (Umberumberka Creek) 1958] for which she was paid five guineas.
+Returning during school holidays, she painted the outback landscape she had grown to love.
+Her parents would drive her to remote locations in the desert, leaving her there for the day with her art equipment (and a flagon of ice in summer).
+She devised a temporary easel to prevent the painting blowing over in the desert wind by driving two stakes into the ground and clamping the painting board to the stakes.
+She preferred Masonite (composition board) to canvas for its smooth surface and affordability.
+In 1958 at age 16, she received her first landscape commission The creek gum, Umberumberka Creek, for which she was paid five guineas.

-While still at boarding school, Susan was taught by the artist James Cant in Saturday classes at the SA School of Art.
-An exhibition of large watercolours of the outback by Albert Namatjira made an impression on her at the time.
-She gained the Leaving Certificate in 1958 and was awarded the John Lewis Prize and Medal for coming first in the state in Geography.
-Ironically Art was the only subject she failed – in order to pass the exam she had to resit the Object Drawing section because she had submitted a messy drawing when neat lines were required (she had rubbed a hole in the page with her finger since erasers were forbidden).
+While still at boarding school, Susan was taught by James Cant at South Australian School of Arts on Saturday mornings.
+An exhibition in Adelaide of large watercolours of the outback by Albert Namatjira impressed the teenager.
+She remained at boarding school to complete the Leaving Certificate in 1958 and was awarded the Geography Prize and Medal for coming first in the state.
+Ironically the only subject she failed was Art and, in order to pass, she had to re-sit the Object Drawing section.
+Since neat single lines were expected and erasers were forbidden, she had attempted to rub out her extra ‘feeling’ lines with her finger making a hole in the page.

-In 1959 at age 17 Susan commenced full-time fine-art studies at the South Australian School of Art (SASA) in Adelaide.
+In 1959 White commenced full-time fine art studies at the South Australian School of Art (SASA) in Adelaide and was awarded both the Fine Art and Drawing prizes for her year.
 Among her teachers were artists Dora Chapman, James Cant, and Jacqueline Hick.
-Students were encouraged to sketch in the streets and parklands around Adelaide [Trolleybus and workmen, Hindley Street, Adelaide 1959] and to this day she has kept up the practice of sketching on the spot.
-She also attended additional evening classes in sculpture and life drawing.
-During term Susan boarded at the Girls' Friendly Society Lodge where she sketched fellow residents [Asleep in Dormitory, GFS Lodge 1959] and staff [Marg the Cook at the GFS Lodge, Adelaide 1960].
-On weekends she sometimes cycled to the Adelaide Hills or to Port Adelaide with her watercolour gear, e.g., Off-loading Port Adelaide 1959.
+Students were encouraged to sketch in the streets and parklands, Trolleybus and workmen, Hindley Street, Adelaide, and to this day she has kept up the practice of sketching.
+She attended additional evening classes in sculpture and life drawing.
+During term, White boarded at the Girls' Friendly Society Lodge, where she sketched fellow residents, Asleep in dormitory, Girls Friendly Society Lodge, Adelaide and staff, Marg the cook, hands behind head, Girls Friendly Society Lodge, Adelaide.
+She would sometimes cycle long distances to the Adelaide Hills and Port Adelaide, taking her watercolour and sketching gear with her, Off-loading, Outer Harbour, Port Adelaide.

-Susan continued to paint the desert when she returned home to Broken Hill for vacation.
-She made watercolour sketches of the aboriginal children who came to try out her paints.
-Between 1959 and 1962 she was awarded prizes in the annual Broken Hill art exhibitions.
-In the 1960 exhibition judged by Leonard French, she was awarded a prize for her large oil Rock Shelter (1959) painted when she was 18.
-Unfortunately this painting was maliciously destroyed a few years later.
-In the holidays she painted her father [Dad Working at Kitchen Table 1961] and younger brother [Brother Bill Reading 1961] and took on more portrait commissions [H L (Les) Cotton 1961].
-Susan was a founding member of the Willyama Arts Society with fellow artists Kevin (Pro) Hart, Sammy Byrne and May Harding.
-She participated in the society's exhibitions and was awarded the Willyama Prize for her watercolour Hilltop Houses 1961.
-Her work was selected for the 1962 Airlines of SA touring exhibition Broken Hill Art Safari, where she showed alongside established artists from the Royal SA Society of Arts and the Contemporary Art Society of South Australia.
+White received many awards and commendations in the annual Broken Hill art exhibitions between 1958 and 1962.
+Her oil The creek bed, painted at age 16, was commended by judge Dr Ursula Hoff when exhibited in the 1958 Broken Hill Art Exhibition.
+In the 1960 exhibition judged by Leonard French, she received prizes for Boys cockling (watercolour) and for her large landscape Rock Shelter (oil).
+Unfortunately this painting was maliciously destroyed a few years later, along with other significant artworks from this period.
+She continued to paint the outback landscape during term breaks, and made watercolour sketches of aboriginal children in Silverton, who came to try out her paints.
+She received more portrait commissions from locals, HLC (Les) Cotton, and painted her father, Dad working at kitchen table and younger brother, Brother Bill reading.
+White was a founding member of the Willyama Arts Society with fellow Broken Hill artists Kevin (Pro) Hart, Sammy Byrne and May Harding.
+She participated in the society's exhibitions and was awarded the Willyama Prize for her watercolour Hilltop houses, outskirts, Broken Hill.
+Her work was selected for the 1962 Airlines of SA touring exhibition Broken Hill Art Safari, where she showed alongside artists from the Royal SA Society of Arts and the Contemporary Art Society of South Australia.

 » Early career (1962–1975)